C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

 CP.101: Distrust your hardware/compiler combination

 What does that mean: distrust your hardware/compiler combination.
-Let me put it in another way: When you break the sequential consistency, you will also break with high probability your intuition.
+Let me put it in another way: When you break the sequential consistency, you will also break your with high probability your intuition.
 Here is my example:

 #include <atomic>